andrewyur/kagi-dev-project/readme.md

 ## How to run

-export your google genai api key as the `API_KEY` env var
+create a .env file containing your openai api key, and a random string for flask to use to encrypt its session cookie.

 To run in development mode (given you have some way of running commands defined in pyproject.toml):

 - activate the shell with `nix develop`
-  - then run `python -m venv .venv`, `source .venv/bin/activate`, and `pip install -r requirements.txt`
+  - install the requirements listed in pyproject.toml
 - run the db init script `db-init` to initialize the database
 - run `dev` to start the development server

-To run in production mode:
+To run in production mode: `docker-compose up`

-`docker-compose up`

 ## Design Outline